New Zealand Music Hall of Fame: Controversy

-Salmonella Dub allegedly turned down the opportunity to be the 2017 Legacy Award winner and Hall of Fame inductee at the 2017 New Zealand Music Awards.
-The band requested that Wellington post-punk band Beat Rhythm Fashion perform as part of the induction ceremony, however, it was claimed that the award organisers turned down the request, saying that Beat Rhythm Fashion was "too obscure" for the broad television audience of the music awards.
+Salmonella Dub turned down the opportunity to be the 2017 Legacy Award winner and Hall of Fame inductee at the 2017 New Zealand Music Awards.
+The band requested that Wellington post-punk band Beat Rhythm Fashion perform as part of the induction ceremony, but the award organisers turned down the request, saying that Beat Rhythm Fashion was "too obscure" for the broad television audience of the music awards.
 Salmonella Dub then turned down the Hall of Fame entry.
-However, there was no confirmation of this from the Hall of Fame organisers nor independent sources.
+Andrew Penman of Salmonella Dub stated: "The producer thought that Beat Rhythm Fashion was too obscure and would confuse the audience and take too much work to explain to them.
+I said 'if that's the case I don't want to be there', then I didn't hear anything back."

 Indie rock band The Clean have twice turned down the opportunity to be inducted into the Hall of Fame.
 Band member Robert Scott explained, "We feel we are outside the industry, and in the past we were shunned and dismissed and it seems like by saying yes we would be forgiving the industry for that."
 The group have since been inducted into the hall.